amail/Verimail.js/README.md

 Verimail.js
 ======================

 Simply a kit for validating/verifying e-mails through javascript.
 Can prevent many common typos.

-Currently support:
+Current support:

-    * Syntax validation
+    * Syntax validation (according to RFC 822)
     * IANA TLD validation
-    * Most common e-mail domains
-    * Most common TLDs
+    * Text correction for the most common TLDs and email domains
+    * Deny temporary email account domains such as mailinator.com

 E.g. validating 'cool@fabeook.cmo' will result in a typo suggestion: